mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 name, and select the Site you wish to edit.

-If you must ever modify the page you've created for your Site, select *Configure* from the Options menu for the page from *Pages*.
+If you must ever modify the page you've created for your Site, select *Configure* from either the Options menu for the page from *Pages* or in the Page Tree View.
 When configuring a specific page, you have more options than when you were creating a new page.
-You can also read
+You can also read [Configuring Sites](/docs/7-2/user/-/knowledge_base/u/configuring-sites).
-[Configuring Sites](/docs/7-2/user/-/knowledge_base/u/configuring-sites).

 There are also configuration options that are only available for individual